Lasting food and nutrition policies

 Problems associated with poor nutrition and unhealthy eating habits have affected and will continue to affect many generations of Europeans.

-Food and nutrition policies are aimed to improve the nutritional status of people by increasing the availability and access to healthy food.
+The food and nutrition policies developed in the Best-ReMaP project are aimed to improve the nutritional status of people by increasing the availability of and access to healthy food.

-By turning results into policies our work intends to contribute:
+By turning results into policies our work contributes:

 - to an increased offer of healthier options of processed foods (by reducing salt, sugar and fat content) available in EU (super)markets;